auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 key-stretching process in Fully Homomorphic Encryption, thus maximizing the computational overhead inflicted on Craig by Alice and Eve.

+# Example Threat Scenarios

+In Adversarial Literate Programming, Alice specifies a password hash function, Eve steals some hashes, which she wants to give to Craig to crack.
+Here's a few examples where applying self-documenting domain separation via plaintext tags to a password hash function can help.

+## The Muskian Cybercoup

+When Mr. Big Balls parades into your organization's server room and copies all of your password hashes, self-documenting tags prevents him from usefully giving your password hashes to his cybercriminal buddies at The Com without being honest about where those hashes originally came from.

+Here, Mr. Big Balls is acting as Eve, and The Com is acting as Craig.

+If somebody among The Com were to betray the effort of Mr. Big Balls and report the stolen hashes back to your organization, then they'd be acting as a friendly Craig.

+## The Botnet Cracker

+If The Com then decides to use stolen computing resources in an attempt to crack your passwords, then there is an unavoidable risk of the computation being observed, and the payload given to a security analyst.

+Thanks to self-documenting domain separation, the security analyst will be able to take The Com's implementation of your password hash algorithm, and from it reverse engineer your invitation to contact your organzation about the stolen hashes

+Here, The Com is acting as Eve, and the stolen computing resource is acting as Craig.

+Also in this story, the stolen computing resource is acting as an Eve, and the security analyst is acting as a friendly Craig.

+In this highly adversarial scenario, The Com might consider deploying some kind of Homomorphic Encryption to securely hide your tags from the security analyst, so it's important to inflict a signficant amount of overhead in this case.

+This means that the plaintext of some tag should be required throughout a substantial portion of the key-stretching computation, which means that argon2 by itself should not be considered sufficient.

+Those wishing to use argon2 could use the G3P with a reduced number of rounds as a preprocessing and/or postprocessing step in order to avoid tag obscuration attacks.
+Ideally, someday a close analog of argon2 would be available that supports carrying a plaintext tag throughout the entire key-stretching process.

+## The Professional Cracker

+There are certainly legitimate use cases for password cracking.
+Without the use of self-documenting tags to securely enforce the origin of password hashing data, many who are involved in legitimate password cracking activities are at risk of unknowingly participating in unethical and/or illicit activities.

+For example, let's say a corporation outsources legitimate password cracking work to a professional who is interested in staying above board.
+Today's password hashing technology does not itself impose any impediment to a corrupt IT worker who wishes to commingle outside password hashes into the data being forwarded to the professional password cracker.

+The best case scenario would be that self-documenting tags have been applied to all the legitimate data to be cracked.
+Self-documenting domain separation prevents all outside data from getting in, greatly reducing the scope of abuse of legitimate password cracking services.

+On the other hand, applying self-documenting domain separation to outside data also prevents it from getting cracked by legitimate, professional crackers, even if they cannot robustly restrict their efforts to only legitimate data.

+In this less-adversarial scenario, an ethical professional should not knowingly accept or run any password cracker that incorporates Homomorphic Encryption.
+Thus infliciting the maximum overhead is relatively less important, so plaintext tags backed by HMAC or argon2 alone should be good enough in this rather limited situation.

 # Simplified Overview

 ## Iterated HMAC preprocessing